 Buffalo industrialist and philanthropist, John J. Albright sold the land for the church to the congregation at a bargain price; the building was sited at the western end of Albright’s West Ferry Street estate.
 The architect, Edward Austin Kent, of a prominent Buffalo family, was a member of the church (Kent is also notable for being the only resident of Buffalo to die in the sinking of the Titanic in 1912.
 He was a true hero of the catastrophe, going below several times to alert passengers and assist them to lifeboats on the deck.)

 With construction that was completed in 2001, the building was made accessible to those with special needs, with the addition of the “Garden Entrance” to the church Parish Hall.
 An elevator and accessible restrooms were included in the renovations.
 The grounds of the church, resembling an old-style English perennial garden, are a tribute to the work of dedicated volunteers.
 From early spring to late fall, its natural beauty is shared with the many visitors and neighbors who pass by or stroll through the grounds.
 The garden has been recognized for its excellence, having received the Buffalo in Bloom city garden award.

 The UU Church of Buffalo Sanctuary

 The interior of the sanctuary, featuring walls of Indiana limestone and a great oak hammerbeam ceiling, has been called “one of the best Arts and Crafts spaces in Buffalo.”
-The church is a locally designated historic landmark, and efforts are currently underway to achieve state and federal historic landmark recognition.
+The church is a locally designated historic landmark; it is also listed on the New York State and National Registers of Historic Places.

 Its design represented a return to hand craftsmanship (as reflected in the woodwork) and natural forms and light (as illustrated in the stained glass windows).
 An outstanding feature of the Sanctuary is the great oak hammer beam ceiling, soaring from stone corbels, which are about ten feet above the floor.